fastoch/React-JS-Dave-Gray/README.md

 **IMPORTANT**:
 Every time we clone a React project from GitHub, we need to run `npm install` to install the dependencies.
 Then we can run `npm run dev` to start our dev server.
-Before running `npm install`, make sure you `cd` into the project folder, and also check if Node.js is installed.
+Before running `npm install`, we need to `cd` into the project folder.
 ![alt text](image.png)

 ---